arodmail/aws-doc/README.md

 eksctl create cluster
 ```

-The process takes around 15 minutes.
-The end result is cloud infrastructure in AWS that includes a VPC, Subnets, a Node Group of worker nodes (AmazonLinux EC2 instances), and the cloud resources necessary to run a managed Kubernetes _control plane_ in AWS.
+The process takes about 15 minutes.
+The end result is cloud infrastructure in AWS that includes a VPC, Subnets, a Node Group of Worker Nodes (AmazonLinux EC2 instances), and the cloud resources necessary to run a managed Kubernetes Control Plane in AWS.

 ![aws-eks-cloud-infrastructure.png](img%2Faws-eks-cloud-infrastructure.png)